Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Introduction

 \section{Introduction}

-At a fundamental level, the phase sensitivity of an interferometer is limited by quantum fluctuations of the probe field and therefore depends on the probe’s quantum state; see, e.g., Refs.~\cite{Andersen_ch35_2019, 22a1SaKh}.
+At a fundamental level, the phase sensitivity of an interferometer is limited by quantum fluctuations of the probe field and therefore depends on the probe’s quantum state; see, e.g., Refs. ~\cite{Andersen_ch35_2019, 22a1SaKh}.
 In particular, for a Gaussian coherent squeezed state, the phase estimation can reach the following value \cite{Caves1981}:

-where \(N\) is the mean number of photons passing through the phase shifting object(s) and \(r\) is the logarithmic squeeze parameter (it is assumed here that the squeezing is not very strong, \(e^{2r}\ll N\)).
+where \(N\) is the mean number of photons passing through the phase-shifting object(s) and \(r\) is the logarithmic squeeze parameter (it is assumed here that the squeezing is not very strong, \(e^{2r}\ll N\)).